MicrosoftDocs/biztalk-docs/biztalk/core/send-tracking-data-to-azure-application-insights-using-biztalk-server.md

 ## Where the data is stored

-Your tracking data should display fairly quickly (within a few minutes) within Application Insights.
+Your tracking data should display fairly quickly (within a few minutes) within your Azure resources.
 If it doesn't, then there may be an issue with the tracking host.
 In SQL Server, the Analytics data is stored in the BizTalkMsgBoxDb database, in the TrackingData_2_*x* tables.
 In SQL Server Management Studio, return the top 1000 rows on these four tables.
 If the data is there, then the tracking host is not moving the data to the BizTalkDTADb database.

 Some possible resolutions: